 5 Singapore Cents Coin Design

-The 5 Singapore cents coin front design features The Esplanade –Theatres on the Bay and the denomination within the Singapore Lion symbol.
-The reverse of the coin presents the National Coat of Arms, the issue date, and the country’s name in the four official languages (English, Mandarin Chinese, Tamil, and Malay).
-This coin is part of the 2013 – 2018 series, its rim is plain, and its color is gold.
+The Singapore 5 cents front design features the Fruit Salad Plant and the denomination.
+The coin’s reverse presents the National Coat of Arms, the issue date, and also the country’s name in the four official languages (English, Mandarin Chinese, Tamil, and Malay).
+This coin is part of the 1985 – 1991 series, its rim is fluted, and its color is gold.

 Do you want to know more about the 5 Singapore Cents Coin?

 In 1967 the introduced Singapore dollar was.
 After all, Singapore established the Board of Currency Commissioners.
 The first coins were introduced in denominations of 1, 5, 10, 20, 50 cents, and 1 dollar.

 In 1985, Singapore also introduced a new series of resized coins.

 Then, in 2013, Singapore introduced a new series of resized coins in denominations of 5, 10, 20, 50 cents, and 1 dollar.
 The coins are struck on a multi-ply plated-steel planchet used by the Royal Canadian Mint.
 In addition, they have enhanced features to differentiate them from fakes.